Herbert Bunning

-Herbert Bunning (2 May 1863 – 23 November 1937) was an English composer and musical director active in the late 19th and early 20th centuries.
+George Herbert Bunning (2 May 1863 – 26 November 1937) was an English composer and musical director active in the late 19th and early 20th centuries.
 He had one opera produced at Covent Garden, but was better known as a composer of lighter works and incidental music for stage productions.

 Life and career

 Bunning was born in London, and educated at Harrow School and Brasenose College, Oxford.
 On leaving the latter he was commissioned into the British Army as a lieutenant in the Queen's Own Hussars, serving from 1884 to 1886.
 He resigned his commission and studied music in France, with Jules Massenet, and later in Italy (Milan) between 1886 and 1890.
 He was musical director of the Lyric Theatre, London (1892–1893), and the Prince of Wales Theatre, (1895–1896).